 How They Wanted It To End: Creator Paul Feig revealed the fate of every character from the show back in 2012, much to fans' delight.
 Lindsay was going to become a performance artist Greenwich Village after high school, and then move into adult world as a human rights lawyer.
 In addition, Sam would have become a member of Drama Club, Neal would have gone into Swing Choir, Bill would have transformed into a jock, Daniel would end up in jail, and Nick would enlist in the Army.

-- Actors: Linda Cardellini, John Francis Daley, James Franco
+- Actors: John Francis Daley, Linda Cardellini, Samm Levine, Martin Starr, James Franco

 How It Ended: Agent Carter ended its second season with Peggy and Agent Sousa finally hooking up, but left a whole lot unanswered as well.
 That included the fate of Jack Thompson and where exactly Bridget Regan's Dottie Underwood may have been hiding out at.